The Regatta Foundation

 Application Success Factors

-Since the Regatta Foundation does not accept unsolicited applications, organizations seeking support should consider:
+Since the Regatta Foundation does not accept unsolicited applications, organisations seeking support should consider:

 Alignment with Core Mission